 However, if you aren’t interested in an exact mileage count, this option may be the most affordable and convenient for you to try out.
 After all, you likely already have a map application downloaded on your smartphone as we speak!

-If you are still on the fence, there are a few reasons you may want an odometer in your travel trailer.
+If you’re still on the fence, there are a few reasons you may want an odometer in your travel trailer.
 Whether you’re preparing to sell your rig or want to keep track of maintenance, it can be beneficial to track your mileage.
 Let’s talk about those reasons in more detail now.

-One of the primary reasons that RV owners may want to install an odometer on their travel trailer is for resale purposes.
+One of the primary reasons RV owners may want to install an odometer on their travel trailer is for resale purposes.
 Many RV lots and sales choose to list mileages for their RVs, whether or not they are motorhomes or towable rigs.

-If you are planning on selling your travel trailer as a private sale, having the estimated mileage for your towed rig may matter to you.
+If you’re planning on selling your travel trailer as a private sale, having the estimated mileage for your towed rig may matter to you.

 It may give you a leg up on the competition in terms of your knowledge about the RV and the amount of care you have taken to disclose all information to a possible buyer.
 Buying a used vehicle of any type can be extremely stressful, so you may consider an odometer to give your potential buyers some peace of mind.

 After all, wouldn’t you like to know how many miles have been put on a travel trailer’s current tires and braking system?
 You’re doing everyone a favor by having an odometer for an accurate reading of your miles traveled!

 You may be planning on logging how far you’ve traveled for personal reasons and looking back on your journeys in your travel trailer or fifth wheel.
 You may also want to log how far you’ve traveled for resale purposes, but it’s also smart to keep track of your mileage for sentimental reasons!

-We all know that owning an RV requires a decent amount of maintenance, and there’s no reason why you shouldn’t track your mileage if it helps you determine when you need to maintain certain aspects of your travel trailer.
+Tracking the mileage you’ve placed on your existing tires and brakes, as well as your axles and shocks, can be beneficial in terms of scheduling necessary maintenance and safety checks.
+We all know owning an RV requires a decent amount of maintenance, and there’s no reason why you shouldn’t track your mileage if it helps you determine when you need to maintain certain aspects of your travel trailer.

 No matter how often you take your RV out, knowing how many miles you have driven matters.
 While your travel trailer doesn’t have a timing belt or anything more severe to replace, your mileage is a key factor for many necessary safety features of your rig.